Search

 Is My Current Computer Adequate?

-Windows-compatible and Apple Macintosh computers are equally appropriate for use at the School of Medicine.
+Laptop computers running Windows 11 and Mac OS 15/Sequoia or above are equally appropriate for use at the School of Medicine.
+We recommend 16 GB of RAM.
 Netbooks, Chromebooks, and laptops running only the Linux operating system do not meet our minimum requirements.

 What Computer Should I Buy?

-Cavalier Computers has defined several laptop configurations that include on-site support and accidental damage coverage here – School of Medicine computer package options
+Cavalier Computers has defined a few laptop configurations for School of Medicine students.
+These options include on-site support and accidental damage coverage.
+See here – School of Medicine computer package options

 Accessories